The 2026 Agency Benchmarks Report is here!

 AgencyAnalytics makes it easy to add goal progress bars within reports, clearly demonstrating how the agency’s actions have led to valuable outcomes.

-To provide ample context and ensure client understanding, the guide recommends adding real-life campaign visuals like:
+To provide ample context and ensure client understanding, the guide recommends adding real-life campaign visuals like actual ad screenshots and social post images next to metrics.

 These visuals improve comprehension and make insights more relatable.
 For example, when sharing the data on how this month’s social posts performed, the easiest way to ensure quick recognition is to provide a thumbnail image or embedded video.